 Cody can be reached at 416-291-5353.

 Debbi Andronek - Hogan Chevrolet Buick GMC.

-Debbi is a loyal and dedicated employee who has worked for Drew Foss, Hogan’s owner, for 9 years.
+Debbi is a loyal and dedicated employee who has worked for Drew Foss, Hogan’s owner, since 2007.
 Prior to that, she worked for Drew’s father for 17 years.
 In fact, she moved her family to the area so she could take the job at Hogan Chevrolet Buick GMC, here in Sheppard East Village.

 Debbi has tremendous respect for Drew Foss and the way he runs his business.
 In addition to their extensive line of Chevrolet, Buick and GMC cars and trucks, Hogan also boasts a large commercial truck service centre that specializes in repairing light and medium duty trucks, trailers and buses.

 Debbi is a highly regarded service consultant who considers herself the liaison between the customers and the mechanics.
 Debbi learned about cars at a very early age from her father and is one of the few females in this role.
 She helps ensure the work is done right and on schedule - and she really knows her stuff.

 “Hogan’s is a ‘small-town’ style dealership in a big city” she says.
 “It is a warm place to work, we all help each other out, and everyone gets along really well.”

 Debbi enjoys the multicultural aspect of her job, “I have customers at my desk all day long, probably because I remember everyone’s name, everyone’s stories, and people trust my experience and expertise” she says smiling.

 When not working long hours at Hogan’s, she enjoys cooking Greek food for her family, and traveling with her husband and teenage daughter.
 “I love to travel with my daughter and we have been on many Caribbean cruises - this year we are going somewhere last minute, which should be fun” Debbi says.